-- 👀 learn how other photographers edit their photos to recreate "the look"
+- 👀 learn how other photographers edit their photos in Lightroom and recreate "the look"

-- 📸 see camera model, lens and settings photographer used
+- 📸 see camera model, lens and other settings photographer used

 - 🕵️♂️ find out which Lightroom preset was used on the given photo